agda/agda/doc/user-manual/tools/command-line-options.rst

       Ignore *all* interface files, including builtin and primitive modules; only use this if you know what you are doing!

+:samp:`--local-interfaces`
+      Read and write interface files next to the Agda files they correspond to (i.e. do not attempt to regroup them in a :samp:`_build/` directory at the project's root).

 :samp:`--include-path={DIR} -i={DIR}`
       Look for imports in
       :samp:`{DIR}`